Causes of Truck Accidents in Pennsylvania

 Cargo Shift

 A cargo shift, occurring when the load being transported moves or is inadequately secured, poses a significant hazard in trucking accidents.
 Such shifts can dramatically alter the vehicle’s center of gravity, leading to loss of control, rollovers, or jackknifing, especially in high-speed scenarios or when navigating tight turns.
 This issue underscores the critical importance of proper cargo loading and securing practices, as outlined in industry regulations and guidelines.
-Ensuring that cargo is evenly distributed and securely fastened within the truck’s trailer is fundamental to preventing accidents and ensuring the safety of not only the truck driver but also all road users.
+Ensuring that cargo is evenly distributed and securely fastened within the truck’s trailer is fundamental to preventing accidents and ensuring the safety of the truck driver and all road users.

 Heavy Traffic Creates Heightened Instance of Truck Accidents